For many years, I wished I could upgrade laptop processor from i3 to higher version like i5 or i7.

-I bought my first laptop in 2011 with my hard earned money! – Samsung NP300E5Z-S01IN. 😀 It was a pretty good, above average, ‘value for money’ deal at that time.
+I bought my first laptop in 2011 with my own hard earned money!.
+Samsung NP300E5Z-S01IN. 😀 It was a pretty good, above average, ‘value for money’ deal at that time.

 ☠️ Be Diligent ☠️

-Consequently, I take no responsibility if you brick your device! – Do it at your risk.
+Consequently, I take no responsibility if you brick your device! – Do this at your own risk.